yd-yin/so3_distribution_visualization/README.md

 This implementation was used in [3] ([Project page](https://pku-epic.github.io/RotationLaplace/)).
 Please consider citing [3] if you find this implementation helpful.

+This implementation may not be perfect.
+Feel free to raise issues if you have better ideas.

 ```bibtex
 @article{yin2023laplace,
   title={A Laplace-inspired Distribution on SO(3) for Probabilistic Rotation Estimation},